hujhax/austin-improv-wiki/Troupes/Snap Snap Nation.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2014 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>Two gals sing funny songs about strippers, sex, love and drunk texting in Snap Snap Nation.</blockquote>
+Their press blurb, taken from a 2014 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> Two gals sing funny songs about strippers, sex, love and drunk texting in Snap Snap Nation.

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2014 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>We do some tandem stand up style banter between singing comedy songs.
+Their answer to the "What's Your Deal?" question on a 2014 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> We do some tandem stand up style banter between singing comedy songs.
 (Songs are written, not improvised.)
+>

-We also do video sketches and have a youtube channel https://www.youtube.com/user/snapsnapnation/videos
+> We also do video sketches and have a youtube channel https://www.youtube.com/user/snapsnapnation/videos
+>

-We just recorded four of our songs and are planning music videos for them.</blockquote>
+> We just recorded four of our songs and are planning music videos for them.

 ## Media
 ### Videos